igavila172/L2C_Capstone/Capstone/README.md

 ## 🚀 Usage

-Once the app starts, you'll be greeted with a menu:
+Once the app starts, you'll be greeted with a menu to then be able to nagivate to different parts of the application:

 ```
 ***** WELCOME TO PIGGY BANKY *****